Skip to main content

 More Information

-Deletes a config value for the specified environment.
+Sets a configuration key/value pair for the specified environment.

 Flags: